-Try to notice if you get the allergic reaction only when you’re around animals of if certain animals don’t cause a reaction.
+Try to notice if you get an allergic reaction only when you’re around animals or if certain animals don’t cause a reaction.

 Visit an allergist to get a variety of skin tests done.
 Tests with an allergist will be a good way to get some accurate results on what is causing your allergic reactions.

-If you are in fact allergic to your pet, there are some solutions that don’t require you getting rid of them forever (signal sigh of relief).
+If you are in fact allergic to your pet, there are some solutions that don’t require you to get rid of them forever (signal sigh of relief).

-Many people sleep with their pet or keep them in the bedroom at night.
+Many people sleep with their pets or keep them in the bedroom at night.
 Remove from this situation so you can sleep without those allergens present.